ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 can analyze and simulate the their interaction with those algorithms.
 To the extent they are not, experiments can be conducted where possible.

+Note that in many deployments, real-time traffic is directed into distinct queues via Differentiated Services Code Points (DSCP) or other mechanisms, which substantially reduces the interplay between algorithms.
+However, proposals cannot assume that this is always the case.

 ### Short and Long Flows

 (TODO: Discuss short and long flows)